nabto/edge-ios-webrtc/README.md

 ## How to use

-Follow the guide to start and a device and a stream and pairing with it on <https://demo.smartcloud.nabto.com/>.
+Follow [the guide](https://github.com/nabto/edge-device-webrtc) to start a device and a stream.
+Then pair with it on <https://demo.smartcloud.nabto.com/>.
+This requires you to create a demo account.

 Once you have an account and a connected, paired device on the website, open this app.
 First it will request you to log in.
 Once you have logged in with the account you used on the website, you should see a list of devices.
 If your device is paired correctly it will show up on this list.
 Click on your device to see your stream.

 ## Troubleshooting